collectiveidea/audited/README.md

 Or join the [mailing list](http://groups.google.com/group/audited) to get help or offer suggestions.

+## Running Tests

+We use [appraisal](https://github.com/thoughtbot/appraisal) to run test against multiple versions of Rails.

+To get started, run `appraisal install` and run tests with `appraisal rake` or run against a specific version of rails with `appraisal rails30 rake`.

 ## Contributing

 In the spirit of [free software](http://www.fsf.org/licensing/essays/free-sw.html), **everyone** is encouraged to help improve this project.
 Here are a few ways _you_ can pitch in: